 All Newmar coaches are equipped with a converter or inverter/converter combination.
 A converter transforms alternating current or shore line power 120 Volts to low-voltage direct current to provide power to the coach's 12 Volt house and chassis batteries.
 On the other hand, an inverter transforms direct current to alternating current to provide power to specified appliances and entertainment systems.

 Solar Panel

-Some Newmar units are equipped with a 10 Watt solar panel wired to the chassis batteries.
-Prior models may have a five or 10 Watt solar panel and may be wired to the chassis-side KIB panel.
+Some current Newmar coaches have a 10-watt solar panel wired to the chassis batteries.
+Prior models may have a 5-watt or 10-watt solar panel wired to the chassis-side KIB panel.